Lindsey-Adams/Portfolio/README.md

 + **WGU D279 UI Design 2024** -- Completed final project for D279 User Interface Design class.
 Attached documents includes project analysis,mid-fidelity wireframe, and coded prototype for this class project.

++ **WGU D335 Intro to Programming in Python** -- Includes small projects created during the class as well as while learning foundational skills via Udemy's "100 Days of Code: The Complete Python Bootcamp."
+This is currently a work in progress.

 + 📍More to come...
 <br>
 <br>